Jim and Lynda McLennan

-Northern Lights Lodge Hosted Trips
+Northern Lights Lodge Hosted Trip

 Northern Lights Lodge was the headquarters for several episodes of

-one of the most popular episodes, "Eden."
+including one of the most popular episodes, "Eden."

 Northern Lights was named Fly Fusion Magazine's